Carlito (wrestler): Various feuds (2006–2008)

 In the final months of 2006, Carlito competed in several matches involving the Intercontinental Championship.
-His involvement in this angle ended at Cyber Sunday, after being elected by the fans to face Jeff Hardy for the championship.
+His involvement in this angle ended at Cyber Sunday on November 5, after being elected by the fans to face Jeff Hardy for the championship.
 Carlito, however, lost the match.
 During this time period Carlito's gimmick underwent a slight change and was sold as a "ladies man", eventually getting involved in another fictional relationship with Torrie Wilson.
-Carlito participated in the 2007 Royal Rumble, where he was eliminated by The Great Khali.
+Carlito participated in the Royal Rumble match at the Royal Rumble on January 28, 2007, where he was eliminated by The Great Khali.
 Following the Royal Rumble, Carlito started a feud with Ric Flair, in which Flair insulted Carlito for leaving a show early by claiming that he had no heart, no passion and was undeserving of his spot on the roster.
 After Carlito challenged and lost to Flair in a match, they were booked as a tag team, with Flair serving as a mentor to Carlito.
 The team was involved in a Money in the Bank qualifying match which was declared a "no contest" after The Great Khali interfered.
 This led to a triple threat match the following week which included and was won by Randy Orton.

-Prior to WrestleMania 23, Colón expressed dissatisfaction with WWE management in an interview for not having plans to book him to appear at the pay-per-view and criticized their methods for selecting performers to push, making reference to backstage politics.
+Prior to WrestleMania 23 on April 1, Colón expressed dissatisfaction with WWE management in an interview for not having plans to book him to appear at the pay-per-view and criticized their methods for selecting performers to push, making reference to backstage politics.
 Carlito, however, did participate in a dark match at WrestleMania, winning in a tag team match with Flair as his partner against the team of Chavo Guerrero and Gregory Helms.
 The team also lost a number one contender's match for the World Tag Team Championship against Lance Cade and Trevor Murdoch.
 Carlito turned on Flair after the loss, which turned him heel again.
-Their feud ended with a match at Judgment Day, where Carlito lost to Flair by submission.
+Their feud ended with a match at Judgment Day on May 20, where Carlito lost to Flair by submission.
 Colón appeared in the World Wrestling Council's Aniversario 2007 event where he faced Scott Hall, who retook his WWE gimmick, Razor Ramon, for the first time since leaving the promotion in 1996.
 As a way to promote the match, Hall claimed that the "Carlito Caribbean Cool" character was an imitation of him, giving it the nickname "Mini Razor".
 Colón defeated Ramon with his Back Stabber finisher, in a match that included interference by the then-Universal Heavyweight Champion Apolo.
 All three were involved in a three-way match for the title the following day, which concluded with Ramon pinning Apolo.